Burlington, North Carolina: Higher education

 Alamance Community College (part of the public North Carolina Community College System) has campuses in Burlington and nearby Graham, offering multiple academic programs and specialized career training.
 Elon University (a private 4-year university) is in nearby Elon.
-Additionally, a number of colleges and universities are a short drive away in Greensboro.

 Transportation

 Amtrak's Piedmont train connects Burlington to Raleigh, Durham, Charlotte, Greensboro, and other points in central North Carolina.
 The Carolinian train continues to New York with intermediate stops including Richmond, Washington, Baltimore, and Philadelphia.
-The Amtrak station is situated at 101 North Main Street.
+Burlington Station is situated at 101 North Main Street.

 Burlington opened its first public transit service, Link Transit, on June 6, 2016.
 As of September 21, 2017, more than 100,000 people have used the service.
 In addition, transportation services are available to its residents through the Alamance County Transportation Authority.
 Locals can also ride the BioBus from nearby Elon University.

-Burlington is about 35 miles from the Piedmont Triad International Airport in Greensboro and about 48 miles from Raleigh-Durham International Airport in Morrisville.
-In addition Burlington is served by both Interstate 40, Interstate 85 and US 70.
+Burlington is about 35 miles from the Piedmont Triad International Airport in Greensboro and about 48 miles from Raleigh-Durham International Airport near Cary.
+In addition Burlington is served by three major road corridors including Interstate 40, Interstate 85, and U.S. Route 70.